 Food guilt is the norm in our society, but why should it be?
-Intuitive eating and nutrition Expert Kylie Mitchell discusses the rationale behind it, and how to let it all go.
+Understand the rationale behind the guilt, and how to let it all go.

 Many people feel and express guilt when they eat certain foods.